kewh/echoCMS/README.md

 * `updatable` : setting associated to `pages' can be set to allow additional values to be added by the user content input page.

 * `elements` : the default values to be selected in the dropdown list on the user content input page.
 See Content Structure section above.
-Defaults to HTML5 Semantic Elements but can be configured to elements of your choice.
+By default, these are set to the HTML5 Semantic Elements (e.g. header, section, etc) but they can be configured to elements of your choice, for example to align them to business descriptions of your content items (e.g. people, projects, etc).

 * `updatable` setting associated to `elements` can be set to allow additional values to be added by the user content input page.